 Find Free Events

 You might be surprised at how many free events you can find in Chattanooga.
 Visit the Chattanooga Fun Events Calendar to see all of the events going on in the city during your stay!
 Free musical events seem to be around every corner in Chattanooga, especially in the summer and fall.
 Check out Nightfall at Miller Plaza and Riverfront Nights at Ross’s Landing.
-In the fall, don’t miss the Three Sisters Bluegrass Festival on the riverfront and the Levitt Amp Music Series on MLK Boulevard.
+In the fall, don’t miss the Three Sisters Bluegrass Festival on the riverfront.

 Visit a Farmer’s Market